microsoft/code-with-engineering-playbook/agile-development/stand-ups/readme.md

 ### Social question

 Teams are frequently geographically distributed and include members who have not worked on projects together previously.
-Small social interactions facilitate interpersonal trust development and lower the barriers to collaboration.
+Social interactions facilitate the development of trust between team members and lower the barriers to collaboration.
 A social question-of-the-day that has a one-sentence answer contributes to trust development over the course of many stand-ups, with a minimal additional time commitment.
 The answer to the social question should be brief and follow the project questions answer.
 The facilitator may choose the social question or take a suggestion from the room.
 Description of what makes a good question and a list of starter questions are available within the [social question readme](./social-question/readme.md).

 ### Start On Time

-Make a best effort to begin answering the 3 questions as close to the scheduled start time as possible.
+Make a best effort to begin answering the questions as close to the scheduled start time as possible.
 Try not to waste time upfront on chit-chat or waiting on all team members to join.
 This can extend the meeting time significantly.
 Starting immediately will help ensure stand-ups remain effective and useful over time.

 ### Same Time Every weekday